At the Edge of Criticality: Markov Chains with Asymptotically Zero Drift: Random walk conditioned to stay positive

-Clearly, one can directly show that any random walk conditioned to stay positive is transient while the classical Lamperti criterion for transience---where at least the second moment of jumps is assumed to be finite---is applicable to random walks conditioned to stay positive in the only case where $\E\{\xi_1^3;\ \xi_1>0\}$ is finite.
+Clearly, one can show directly that any random walk conditioned to stay positive is transient while the classical Lamperti criterion for transience---where at least the second moment of jumps is assumed to be finite---is only applicable to a random walk conditioned to stay positive in the case of finite $\E\{\xi_1^3;\ \xi_1>0\}$.

-Moreover, to the best of our knowledge, all known results on the convergence towards $\Gamma$-distribution for Markov chains, see Klebaner, Kersting and \cite{DKW2013}, assume convergence of $m_2(x)$.
-But it is well-known that the finiteness of $\sigma^2$ is sufficient for the convergence of $X_n^2/n$ towards $\Gamma$-distribution.
+Moreover, to the best of our knowledge, all known results on the convergence towards $\Gamma$-distribution for Markov chains, see Klebaner \cite{Kleb89}, Kersting \cite{Kersting} or Denisov et al. \cite{DKW2013}, assume finiteness of $m_2(x)$.
+However it is well-known that finiteness of $\sigma^2$ for a random walk is sufficient for the convergence of $X_n^2/n$ towards $\Gamma$-distribution for $X_n$ being a random walk conditioned to stay positive.

-It would be natural if general limiting results for Markov chains with asymptotically zero drift include the known results for random walks conditioned to stay positive as important special example of Markov chain with asymptotically zero drift, otherwise it would look quite strange.
-It was the main motivation for us to state conditions for convergence to $\Gamma$-distribution in terms of truncated moments and tail probabilities.
+Random walks conditioned to stay positive represent an important class of Markov chains with asymptotically zero drift.
+So we wanted that general limit theorems for Markov chains with asymptotically zero drift covered the well known results for random walks conditioned to stay positive.
+This observation motivated us to state conditions for $\Gamma$-convergence in the previous chapters in terms of truncated moments and tail probabilities.